materialsproject/pymatgen-db/docs/index.rst

 -------------

 In this step, it is assumed that you have already installed and setup MongoDB on a server of your choice.
+If you have not, the `MongoDB manual
+<http://docs.mongodb.org/manual/>`_ is an excellent place to start.

 A db initialization/insertion script has been written (mgdb) has been written and will be automatically installed as part of the installation